-As discussed in Note 36, the subsidiary appointed an independent consultant to investigate the discrepancies in its brokerage division over a number of years.
-As at the date of our report, the investigation to assess the potential impact is still ongoing, as, the subsidiary's auditors were unable to obtain either balance confirmations or other direct evidence regarding the appropriateness of recorded trade receivables of RO 709,292 and trade payables (including due to related parties) of RO 600,682 as at 31 December 2023.
-As a result of these matters, we were unable to determine whether any adjustments might have been found necessary in respect of trade receivables and trade payables and the elements making up the consolidated statements of profit or loss and other comprehensive income, changes in shareholders' equity and cash flows.
+As discussed in Note 36, the subsidiary appointed an independent consultant to investigate the discrepancies in the brokerage division over a number of years.
+As of the date of our report, the investigation to assess the potential impact is still ongoing.
+Hence, the subsidiary's auditors' were unable to obtain balance confirmation or other direct evidence regarding the appropriateness of recorded trade receivables of RO 709,292 and trade payables (including due to related parties) of RO 600,682 as at 31 December 2023.
+As a result of these matters, we were unable to determine whether any adjustments might have found necessary in respect of trade receivables and trade payables and the elements making up the consolidated statements of profit or loss and other comprehensive income, changes in equity and cash flows.